 Prior works [36, 39] have shown that attention maps naturally capture object layouts in an image.

-Advice: If you want to use a countable noun, use study.
+Advice: If you want to use a countable noun, consider study or method.

 Given that there are multiple cross-attention layers in Latent Diffusion Models with different resolutions (i.e. 64, 32, 16, 8), we will focus on the resolution 16 layer which has been proven to contains the most semantic information.
 [1, 4, 13]